AI & MCP Routing

 ### Stream Endpoint

-The `stream` action returns a **Server-Sent Events (SSE)** stream.
+The `stream` action calls `stream()` on the runnable and pipes each chunk out as a **Server-Sent Events (SSE)** frame.
 The client should set `Accept: text/event-stream`.
+See [Server-Sent Events](/the-basics/event-handlers/server-sent-events.md) for the underlying `event.sse()` mechanics this endpoint builds on.

 **Request body (JSON):**